ChristianPari/ChristianPari/README.md

       </div>
     </li>
     <li>
-      <h4>Second week of May to current -- 2021 </h4>
+      <h4>May 14 - June 18 -- 2021 </h4>
       <div>
         Hit a burnout around the start of May and am still currently working myself back up to healthy state, didn't realize I was over working myself with home life, work and school the last year and a half so it caught up to me.
 I cut back on time I was staying up to catch up on sleep and rest; am gradually working back up to more coding hours so I currently get in what I can whether it's researching and studying or coding itself.
 Mostly working on preparing myself for interview tests which might not include commiting any code to GitHub since I will be taking practice tests on various sites.
-(THIS WILL BE UPDATED AS I GET MYSELF BACK INTO A HEALTHY STATE)
       </div>
     </li>
   </ul>